abdul-rehman-igs/ROCK-PAPER-SCISSOR/README.md

 Description

-This is a simple command-line-based Rock-Paper-Scissors game implemented in Python.
+This is a simple command-line-based Rock-Paper-Scissors game implemented in HTML, CSS AND JAVASCRIPT.
 The game allows a player to compete against the computer in a classic Rock-Paper-Scissors match.

 Features